The death of a young Gulf man whose vehicle swerved in a mountain accident in Ras Al Khaimah

-A 22-year-old Gulf youth died after his vehicle swerved and collided with a mountain on the road to one of the mountainous areas in Ras Al Khaimah.
-A collision accident in a mountainous area during the descent of a vehicle driven by a young Gulf man from the top of the mountain as a result of his loss of control of the steering wheel of his vehicle, which led to its swerving and colliding with the mountain and his death.
+Yesterday, a 22-year-old Gulf man died when his vehicle swerved and collided with a mountain on the road to a mountainous area in Ras Al Khaimah.

+Major Ali Al-Rahbi, Acting Chief of the Al-Rams Police Station in Ras Al-Khaimah Police, said that the operations room received at 11:24 minutes, yesterday morning, a report stating that a collision had occurred in a mountainous area, during the descent of a vehicle driven by a young Gulf man from the top of the mountain.
+As a result of his loss of control of the steering wheel of his vehicle, which led to its deflection and collision with the mountain, and his death.

-He added that the police patrols and the national ambulance went to the place of the communication, and the body of the deceased was transferred to the hospital in preparation for handing it over to his family to hold burial ceremonies over him according to the established rules, while the competent traffic authorities at the Rams Police Station received the accident file to complete the legal procedures.
+He added that the police patrols and the national ambulance went to the place of the communication, and the body of the deceased was taken to the hospital, in preparation for handing it over to his relatives to hold the burial ceremony, while the competent traffic authorities at the comprehensive Rams Police Station received the accident file to complete the legal procedures.

 Follow our latest local and sports news and the latest political and economic developments via Google news